lacework/go-sdk/cli/docs/lacework_query_run.md

     lacework query run MyQuery --start "-1w@w" --end "@w"

-Start and End times are required to run a query:
+Start and end times are required to run a query:

-1. Start and End times must be specified in one of the following formats:
+1. Specify start and end times in one of the following formats:

     A. A relative time specifier
-    B. RFC3339 Date and Time
+    B. RFC3339 date and time
     C. Epoch time in milliseconds

-2. Start and End times must be specified in one of the following ways:
+2. Specify start and end times in one of the following ways:

     A. As StartTimeRange and EndTimeRange in the ParamInfo block within the query
     B. As start_time_range and end_time_range if specifying JSON